fredebaene/congol/README.md

 ## The Game

 This project is a Python implementation of Conway's Game of Life.
 The game shows the evolution of the life of cells in a grid.
+A collection of living cells forms a pattern.
+The cells evolve as follows:

+- living cells die if they have less than 2 or more than 3 living neighbors
+- living cells keep on living if they have 2 or 3 living neighbors
+- dead cells become alive if they have exactly 3 living neighbors.

 ## Installation